Exploring Alternative Automotive Fuels

-Pump! attempts to remind viewers that people really do like having the power to choose.
+Pump attempts to remind viewers that people like having the power to choose.
 Not a particularly stunning revelation to be sure!😂 We all love having options.
-It seems especially true for the US, where choice is also often equated with freedom.
-Definitely a powerful motivator.
-So why then is there so little choice when it comes to fueling the cars, trucks, and buses out there on the road today?
+That appears especially true in the US, where choice is also often equated with freedom.
+Framed in that way, in can serve as a powerful motivator.
+So why then, is there so little choice when it comes to car fuels.

 Beyond Fossil Fuels

 Money and influence were leveraged to keep citizens driving on fossil fuels.
 This dependency was further propagated through the weakening of public transportation, and the manipulations of political lobby groups (see The Truth About Lobbying).
-However, despite the petroleum dominance, the film reminds us that there are in fact alternative fuels for powering your car.
+Despite the petroleum dominance however, the film reminds us that there are in fact alternative fuels for powering your car.

 There’s Been a Mistake!

 Electrically powered vehicles (EVs) exist, and have been around since the very beginning of automobile manufacturing.
-So too have other alternatives, including biofuels like ethanol.
+So too, have other alternatives.
+These include biofuels like ethanol, biodiesel, and biogas.
 In addition, there are now even more potential fuel sources such as methanol and Liquefied Natural Gas (LNG).

 The documentary explains the process behind some of these alternatives, as well as their availability.
 For instance, in Brazil where they made the switch over to ethanol, their environment and economy are better off for it.

 The film also makes it a point to dispel the myth that ethanol is bad for the planet, as it takes away food from the mouths of people.
 Ethanol (which is essentially alcohol), can be made from pretty much any organic crop.